EdgeJay/pify-player/docs/README.md

 1. Serve pages that will provide Spotify login.
 2. Provide player page that will provide song playback via Spotify's Web Player SDK.
-3. Also act as remote control for the Pify Player, and the pages will be accessed by mobile device in the same network.
+3. Also act as "remote control" for the Pify Player, and the pages will be accessed by mobile device in the same network.

 ### Backend